achtaitaipai/vite-plugin-dedale/README.md

 - `configureTemplateEngine` (optional): A function that allows you to customize the template Engine environment .
 This function takes in a Nunjucks or Edgejs environment as an argument and returns a modified version of that environment.
 For more information on how to configure Nunjucks, refer to the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#addfilter) or the [Edge-js documentation](https://github.com/edge-js/edge).
 - `routes` (required): An array of route objects, each with the following properties:
   - `url` (string): The URL for this route.
-  - `template` (string): The name of the Nunjucks template to use for this route.
+  - `template` (string): The name of the template to use for this route.
-  - `data` (object, optional): An object containing data to be passed to the Nunjucks template for this route.
+  - `data` (object, optional): An object containing data to be passed to the template for this route.

 ## Load Files